DingHub/AlertHelper-Swift/README.md

 # AlertHelper-Swift

 Show an alertView or actionSheet with a call back block.<br>
-If the system version < 8.0, we will use UIAlertView  or UIActionSheet, otherwise, UIAlertController.
+If the system version < 8.0, we will use UIAlertView  or UIActionSheet, otherwise, UIAlertController.<br>

 usage
 ---